|

 A molecule

-of carbonic acid dissociates on its own into a molecule of
+of carbonic acid dissociates on its own into a molecule of what's

 called bicarbonate (HCO3-) and an (acidic) hydrogen ion.